CSAFE-ISU/handwriterRF/README.md

 slr <- calculate_slr(sample1, sample2)
 ```

-The result is a data frame:
+The result is a dataframe:

 - *docname1* is the file name of the first sample.
 - *writer1* is “unknown1”.